mknoxnv/ubuntu-slurm/README.md

 The slurm controller node (slurm-ctrl) does not need to be a physical piece of hardware.
 A VM is fine.
 However, this node will be used by users for compiling codes and as such it should have the same OS and libraries (such as CUDA) that exist on the compute nodes.

+Values that should be changed for your particular installation are bolded.

 ## Install slurm and associated components on slurm controller node.
 Install prerequisites
 ```console